santialtamira/santialtamira/README.md

 <h1 align="center" Hello there!
 I'm Santiago Altamira</h1>

 <p align="center">
-I'm a software developer graduated from LE WAGON and currently finishing my studies in another bootcamp, <a href="https://www.soyhenry.com/">SOY HENRY</a>.
+I'm a software developer graduated from <a href="https://www.lewagon.com/">LE WAGON</a>and currently finishing my studies in another bootcamp, <a href="https://www.soyhenry.com/">SOY HENRY</a>.
 </p>
 <p align="center">
 When I'm not coding find me taking photos or trying to jump out of the nearest plane.